sav-che/TL-2/Authors/Lowe, Charles William {std. C. Lowe}.md

-> [!cite] BHL link: this entry starts at [page 175](https://www.biodiversitylibrary.org/item/104137#page/191/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 175](https://www.biodiversitylibrary.org/page/33355262) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Lowe, Charles William (1885-1969), British-born botanist; M. Sc.
-Birmingham 1915; settled in Canada; lecturer at the University of Manitoba until 1931, professor until 1950, from then on in Victoria, Canada (*C. Lowe*).
+Birmingham 1915; settled in Canada; lecturer at the University of Manitoba until 1931, professor until 1950, from then on in Victoria, Canada
+**Abbreviated name**: *C. Lowe*

 #### Herbarium and types